 What is Wonton Soup?

 Wonton Soup is probably already one of your go-to dishes when you order Chinese take out.
 If it’s not, get ready to fall in love.
 This soup is typically made with a light chicken-based broth and chock full of juicy dumplings and tender bok choy.
-For this recipe, I add some mushrooms because I love the depth of flavor they add to the mix.
+For this recipe, we add some mushrooms because for more depth of flavor.

 - Greens – Green onion and bok choy are crucial musts that elevate any wonton soup worth eating.
 You could also add in spinach, cilantro, broccoli or any other greens you like.